Agent Skills: Rules Review

 No rule violations found

 Scope note: This check covers only rules documented under .claude/rules/.
 Project-specific vocabulary, naming, or style conventions that have not yet been written into a rules file are out of scope — if such an unwritten convention may apply to the changed code, verify manually or run Skill(extract-rules) to capture the pattern as a rule.
-The literal output stays exactly No rule violations found (no extra lines) so callers that match on that string (see § 6.
-Aggregate Results) keep working.
+The prose line stays exactly No rule violations found so callers that substring-match on that string (see § 6.
+Aggregate Results) keep working; a single fenced JSON verdict block (see ## Return contract) follows it as the additive structured return value.

 When violations found